Zverik/Nik4/README.md

     ./nik4.py -c 0 51.477 --size-px 800 600 -z 17 openstreetmap-carto/osm.xml party-before.png

+### Make a georeferenced raster image

+Some people prefer planning routes with OziExplorer or similar programs.
+Or want to take a big raster map with them on the road.
+For that a very big image is needed.
+Usually they turn to downloading and stitching hundreds of tiles, but with Nik4 you can make Mapnik produce a better looking map, faster and without bothering tile server administrators.

+Since you are not bound to any tile provider, you should employ [TileMill](https://www.mapbox.com/tilemill/) for customizing your map style: for example, remove forest on low zooms, add contrast to road lines, render more villages, highlight useful POI and cycling routes.

+    ./nik4.py -b 25 61.6 30.6 63.3 -z 13 custom.xml kuopio.png --ozi kuopio.map

+This will render 12345x6789 (*todo*) image with a georeferencing file ready to open in OziExplorer.
+For a `.wld` file, which can be used in desktop GIS applications or for creating a GeoTIFF file, use `--wld` option.

 ### Get an image for printing

 Let's say you need a 1:50000 image of a city center for printing on a A4 sheet with margins.

+*todo*

 ### Print a route

+*todo*

 ### Generate a vector drawing from a map